VirtusLab/akka-serialization-helper/README.md

 }
 ```

-The problem occurs if we forget to use created serializer:
+The problem occurs if a class is not extended with the base trait bound to the serializer:

 ```scala
 trait MySer
 case class MyMessage() // extends MySer
 ```

-To solve that we can use this plugin that detects messages, events and persistent states, and checks whether they
+To solve that this plugin can be used.
+It detects messages, events and persistent states, and checks whether they
 extend the given base trait and report an error when they don't.
 This ensures that the specified serializer is
 used by Akka and protects against accidental use of
 [Java serialization](https://doc.akka.io/docs/akka/current/serialization.html#java-serialization) or outright
 serialization failure.

-To use, annotate your base trait with [`@org.virtuslab.ash.SerializabilityTrait`](https://github.com/VirtusLab/akka-serialization-helper/blob/main/annotation/src/main/scala/org/virtuslab/ash/annotation/SerializabilityTrait.scala):
+To use, base trait should be annotated with [`@org.virtuslab.ash.SerializabilityTrait`](https://github.com/VirtusLab/akka-serialization-helper/blob/main/annotation/src/main/scala/org/virtuslab/ash/annotation/SerializabilityTrait.scala):

 ```scala
 @SerializabilityTrait
 trait MySerializable
 ```

-It allows to catch errors like these:
+It allows catching errors like these:
 ```scala
 import akka.actor.typed.Behavior